JonnyAsh/ISS-Logbook/README.md

 -------------------------------------------------------------

 # 5 Linters
-Linting referes to tools that can be dowloaded to analyse source code for bugs, stylistics erros, and programming errors.
-Below are four types: pylint and flake8 examine stylistic errors, mccabe searches for complexity, and Bandit analyses for security vulnerabilities.
+Linting refers to tools that can be downloaded to analyse source code.
+Below are four types: Pylint and flake8 examine stylistic errors, Mccabe searches for complexity, and Bandit analyses for security vulnerabilities.

 ## 5.1 Flake8
-Flake8 is wrapper that checks source code for PEP8 stardard violations; thus, preventing bad formatting and styling (GitHub, 2022).
+Flake8 is wrapper that checks source code for PEP8 standard violations; thus, preventing bad formatting and styling (GitHub, 2022).

 Install Flake8:
 `pip install flake8`